On quantum aspects of the higher-derivative Lorentz-breaking extension of QED: Unitarity aspects in the extended QED

 and together with the on-shell relation

 we can rewrite (\ref{Qmn}) as

 Considering $\text{Disc}[\mathcal M(p) ]=2i\text{Im}[ \mathcal M(p)]$, finally, one has

-where $\tilde M$ is the diagram obtained by replacing the propagators by deltas in the cut.
-That is to say
+where $\tilde M$ is the diagram obtained by replacing the propagators by delta functions after the cutting, i.e.

 Hence we conclude that the optical theorem is satisfied both at the tree level and the one-loop level within this scattering process.
-Since it is natural to expect that the higher-loop results do not differ too much, we conclude that the unitarity is maintained in our theory.
+Since it is natural to expect that the higher-loop situation does not differ too much, we conclude that unitarity is maintained in our theory.